MichelCodes123/BT-Bus-Efficiency-Project/README.md

 4. [Caveats](#caveats)
 5. [Deployment](#deployment)

+See the repository for the python scripts here: https://github.com/MichelCodes123/BT-Bus-Efficiency-Python

 # Introduction
 The goal of the app is to help improve the decision making process of transit riders on their daily commute.
 Since there are typically various different ways to reach a specific destination, riders may leverage the app to determine which routes tend to arrive on time, or severely late.
 Thus alternate bus routes may be taken in order to reach a destination faster.